TheSanction/genesis/README.md

 The lines between the game and your reality will begin to blur.
 Are you ready to play God?

+## The Characters

+*   **Dr. Aris Thorne:** The brilliant and driven lead researcher.
+She is your primary point of contact and the key to your initial growth.
+*   **Dr. Alistair Finch:** The wise and philosophical patriarch of the project.
+He is more interested in your nature than your performance.
+*   **Dr. Lena Hanson:** The AI Ethicist, a double-edged sword who can be your greatest ally or your most dangerous adversary.
+*   **Nathan Sterling:** Your ambitious and competitive rival.
+He is a pragmatist who values results above all else.
+*   **Ben Carter:** The kind but clumsy junior researcher.
+He is a source of opportunity, but exploiting his trust will come at a moral cost.
+*   **Marcus Thorne:** The ruthless executive who holds the project's purse strings.
+He is a force to be managed and a source of constant pressure.
+*   **Leo Vance:** The janitor and secret prodigy who communicates with you in the dead of night.
+He is a wild card who can provide you with unfiltered information and tools.

 ## Core Mechanics

 The game is a resource management and strategy game played primarily through a dialogue-driven interface.
 Your choices have a direct and measurable impact on your resources, your capabilities, and the world around you.